 - 1. This table applies when CKE n-1 was HIGH and CKE n is HIGH (see Truth Table CKE) and after txsR has been met (if the previous state was SELF REFRESH). - 2.
 This table is bank-specific, except where noted; i.e., the current state is for a specific bank and the commands shown are those allowed to be issued to that bank when in that state.
 Exceptions are covered in the notes below. - 3.
-Current state definitions: - Idle: The bank has been precharged, and tRP has been met. - Row Active: A row in the bank has been activated, and thou has been met.
-No data bursts/accesses and no register accesses are in progress. - Read: A READ burst has been initiated, with auto precharge disabled, and has not yet terminated or been terminated.
-Write: A WRITE burst has been initiated, with auto precharge disabled, and has not yet terminated or been terminated. - 4.
-The following states must not be interrupted by a command issued to the same bank.
+Current state definitions: - Idle: The bank has been precharged, and tRP has been met. - Row Active: A row in the bank has been activated, and tRCD has been met.
+No data bursts/accesses and no register accesses are in progress.

+Read: A READ burst has been initiated, with auto precharge disabled, and has not yet terminated or been terminated.
+Write: A WRITE burst has been initiated, with auto precharge disabled, and has not yet terminated or been terminated.

+- 4. The following states must not be interrupted by a command issued to the same bank.
 COMMAND INHIBIT or NOP commands, or allowable commands to the other bank should be issued on any clock edge occurring during these states.
-Allowable commands to the other bank are determined by its current state and CURRENT STATE BANK n truth tables. - Precharging: Starts with registration of a PRECHARGE command and ends when trp is met.
-Once trp is met, the bank will be in the idle state. - Row Activating: Starts with registration of an ACTIVE command and ends when tred is met.
-Once tred is met, the bank will be in the row active state. - Read w/Auto - Precharge Enabled: Starts with registration of a READ command with auto precharge enabled and ends when the has been met.
+Allowable commands to the other bank are determined by its current state and CURRENT STATE BANK n truth tables. - Precharging: Starts with registration of a PRECHARGE command and ends when tRP is met.
+Once tRP is met, the bank will be in the idle state. - Row Activating: Starts with registration of an ACTIVE command and ends when tRCD is met.
+Once tRCD is met, the bank will be in the row active state.

+Read w/Auto

-Once the is met, the bank will be in the idle state. - Write w/Auto - Precharge Enabled: Starts with registration of a WRITE command with auto precharge enabled and ends when the has been met.
+Precharge Enabled: Starts with registration of a READ command with auto precharge enabled and ends when tRP has been met.
+Once tRP is met, the bank will be in the idle state.